re3Dev/Helm/README.md

-# HELM - Web application for 3D-printer farms
+# HELM - Web application for multiple 3D-printers

 *Note: VERY early in the development process.
 Not all functionality has been implemented.*